 Melissa Strompolis, Ph.D.

-In overseeing research and evaluation, Melissa builds systems and infrastructures for prevention-oriented evaluation, data integration, research, training, and facilitation of community-based action.
-She works with her team to support the Child Well-Being Coalition, Empower Action Coalitions, KIDS COUNT South Carolina, parent advisory councils, and the South Carolina Adverse Childhood Experiences (ACE) Initiative, and she leads the Race Equity and Inclusion Partnership.
-Additionally, she is an ACE Master Trainer, has numerous publications and presentations on ACEs, and sits on many advisory boards, committees, and councils.
+In overseeing strategy and implementation, Melissa builds systems and infrastructures for population health programming, community coalitions, prevention trainings, and prevention-oriented research and evaluation.
+She works with her team to lead and support the Child Well-Being Coalition, Empower Action coalitions, KIDS COUNT South Carolina, Parent Matters advisory councils, Race Equity and Inclusion Partnership, South Carolina Adverse Childhood Experiences (ACE) Initiative, Strengthening Families Program, and Triple P South Carolina.
+Additionally, she is an ACE master trainer, has numerous publications and presentations on ACEs, and sits on many advisory boards, committees, and councils.

 Melissa volunteers as a guardian ad litem for Richland County CASA, an organization that advocates for any child referred by family court in this county.
 She is also a member of the Society of Community Research and Action (SCRA), Division 27 of the American Psychological Association, a membership organization for community psychologists.

 Director of Research

 I tell stories through data and research to advocate for policies that promote equity, opportunity and resilience for all of South Carolina’s kids.

 To ensure that all communities in South Carolina are healthy and thriving, Aditi leads mixed methods research efforts on adverse childhood experiences (ACEs), race equity, community mobilization, as well as examining policies, programs and practices that improve family and community resilience.
 Most recently, she served as the primary author of the organization’s signature prevention framework, the Empower Action Model, an evidence-based tool for building resilience.